hindu-comm/mail_stream_indology/2014/05/Hitler_and_MLBD/76__Dominik_Wujastyk.md

 (Without your petition, mind you.
 Think about that.)
 >

-​but a day *after* I sent them my letter.
+but a day *after* I sent them my letter.
 They may still be unaware of the petition - I personally have not drawn it to their attention.
 It only goes to them formally when the petition closes.
 Think about that.

-​

 > And I would like to repeat my question: has anybody seen this MLBD